munkhdorj-m/11th-Python-Review-1/README.md

 **Problem:**

-Input 4 numbers and check if their sum is even or odd.
+Input a number and find the largest digit in it.

 **Example**

-    Input: 1 2 3 4
+    Input: 472
-    Output: Even
+    Output: 7

-    Input: 5 6 2 2
+    Input: 1059
-    Output: Odd
+    Output: 9

-    Input: 2 2 2 2
+    Input: 333
-    Output: Even
+    Output: 3
 ---

 ## Exercise 5

 **Problem:**

-Input a three-digit number and check if it is divisible by the sum of its digits.
+Input a number and check if the second last digit is 5. _(If the number has less than 2 digits, return False.)_

 **Example**

-    Input: 150
+    Input: 157
     Output: True

-    Input: 456
+    Input: 432
     Output: False

-    Input: 132
+    Input: 5
-    Output: True
+    Output: False
 ---